 The Church of England has been providing education and schooling to children and young people across England for over 200 years.
 Approximately 1 million children attend CofE schools and about 15 million people alive today went to a Church of England school in the UK.
 Children only get one chance of a good education – we believe every child matters and every child deserves the best education we can offer.

-Bradford Diocesan Academies Trust was set up in 2012 to support and sponsor Church of England Academies in Bradford on behalf of the Diocese of West Yorkshire and the Dales.
+Bradford Diocesan Academies Trust was set up in 2012 to support and sponsor Church of England Academies and other schools in Bradford on behalf of the Diocese of Leeds.
 We work with our schools to provide a network of support and challenge, so working together we can achieve our vision of improved outcomes and results for our children and young people.
 BDAT is a charity and company limited by guarantee, governed by a Board of Trustees who are responsible for, and oversee the management of the company.

 Our mission is “to provide education of the highest quality within the context of Christian belief and practice”.
 We encourage an understanding of the meaning and significance of faith, the added experience and learnings of Christian values can offer to the development of all our pupils’ education and personal lives.